kai687/sphinxawesome-theme/docs/demo/admonitions.rst

    This is how a caution will appear.

-The ``.. important`` admonition is considered equivalent and appears in the same style.
+The ``important`` admonition is considered equivalent and appears in the same style.

 -------
 Warning
 -------

-A ``.. warning`` is a strong, negative admonition.
+A ``warning`` is a strong, negative admonition.
 Typically, anything involving security should be emphasized with a warning.
 Ignoring the information in a warning usually has negative consequences.